Kullervo Manner: In Soviet Russia

 Central Committee of the exile Communist Party of Finland (SKP) in Moscow, 1920.
 From left to right: K. M. Evä, Jukka Rahja, Jalo Kohonen, Kullervo Manner, Eino Rahja, Mandi Sirola and Yrjö Sirola.

 After the civil war, Manner fled to Soviet Russia where he became the second chairman of the Finnish Communist Party (SKP) after Yrjö Sirola.
 He also became an official of the Comintern.

 Manner and his wife Hanna Malm's fall from grace began in 1929 when they lost a briefcase containing secret documents while in Stockholm.
 The Swedish police raided Manner and Malm's apartment based on a tip given by the Finnish state police Etsivä keskuspoliisi, and secured the briefcase, which led to the arrest and prosecution of sixty-five communist agents in Finland.

 The following year saw the rise of the far-right Lapua Movement in Finland.
 While many communists believed it provided an opportunity to recruit more workers to their cause and incite them to revolution, Manner remained passive.
 Comintern reprimanded the party for inaction, and while Manner personally survived with minor criticism, Hanna Malm was excluded from the central committee.

-Manner and Malm, frustrated by the party's shortcomings, wanted to throroughly analyze the reasons for the failure of the 1918 revolution.
+Manner and Malm, frustrated by the party's shortcomings, wanted to thoroughly analyze the reasons for the failure of the 1918 revolution.
 The theory they came up with pointed the finger at Manner himself and other leaders of the Finnish Social Democratic Party (SDP), who had reacted to the revolutionary moment too slowly, as well as at the Bolsheviks.
 In the Treaty of Brest-Litovsk the Bolsheviks had agreed not to meddle in the Finnish Civil War, and left the Finnish communists without the aid that had previously been promised.

 Hanna Malm made the pair's theory public in 1932.
 The reaction of the SKP leadership was severe.
 Manner retracted his opinion quickly, but Malm directly named Comintern Executive Committee member Otto Wille Kuusinen as one of the former SDP leaders in question.
 She was exiled to Uhtua in Soviet Karelia for a year.

 Manner was dismissed from most of his duties in May 1934.
 He continued to work as a Comintern rapporteur on Latin American affairs until July 1935.